How a Rate Rise Reminds Us Why We Invest in Fixed Income

 7 The Bloomberg Barclays US Corporate High-Yield Bond Index is an unmanaged broad-based market-value-weighted index that tracks the total return performance of non-investment grade, fixed-rate, publicly placed, dollar denominated and nonconvertible debt registered with the Securities and Exchange Commission.

-All investments are subject to risk, including the possible loss of principal.
-There is no guarantee the Fund will achieve its stated objective.
-The Fund’s share price may fluctuate due to market risk and/or security selections that may underperform the market or relevant benchmarks.
-Fixed Income risks include credit, liquidity, call, duration, and interest-rate risk.
-As interest rates rise, bond prices generally fall; these risks are currently heightened because interest rates are at, or near, historical lows.
-High-yield (“junk”) bonds involve greater risk of price volatility, illiquidity, and default than higher-rated debt securities.
-Municipal securities may be adversely impacted by state/local, political, economic, or market conditions.
+Important Risks: Investing involves risk, including the possible loss of principal. • Fixed income security risks include credit, liquidity, call, duration, and interest-rate risk.
+As interest rates rise, bond prices generally fall. • Investments in high-yield (“junk”) bonds involve greater risk of price volatility, illiquidity, and default than higher-rated debt securities. • Municipal securities may be adversely impacted by state/local, political, economic, or market conditions.
 Investors may be subject to the federal Alternative Minimum Tax as well as state and local income taxes.
-Capital gains, if any, are taxable.
-Diversification does ensure a profit or protect against a loss in a declining market.
-U.S. Treasuries are secured by the full faith and credit of the U.S. Government and offer a fixed rate of return.
-Bank loans can be difficult to value and highly illiquid; they are subject to credit risk and risks of bankruptcy and insolvency.
+Capital gains, if any, are taxable. • Diversification does not ensure a profit or protect against a loss. • Obligations of U.S. Government agencies are supported by varying degrees of credit but are generally not backed by the full faith and credit of the U.S. Government. • Loans can be difficult to value and highly illiquid; they are also subject to nonpayment, collateral, bankruptcy, default, extension, prepayment and insolvency risks. • Foreign investments may be more volatile and less liquid than U.S. investments and are subject to the risk of currency fluctuations and adverse political and economic developments.